vnayar/openapi-client/README.md

    2. Generation of inline inner static classes for response bodies.
    3. Generation of a "ResponseHandler" class permitting callers to receive typed responses per HTTP status code defined in the OpenAPI3 specification.
+4. HTTP requests and responses in `application/json` format.
+5. HTTP requests in `application/x-www-form-urlencoded` format, encoded in "deepObject" format.

 ## Compilation